 To access your account information, locate the confirmation email you received when you signed up.
 To access your account on the website, enter your email and password, then click Log In.
-If you do not have your password, click Forgot Password? from the Log In page.
-On the following step, provide your email address and click Submit.
-You will receive an email with your password.
+If you do not have your password, click I don’t have / forgot my password.
+Provide your email address and click Submit.
+You will receive an email to reset your password.

 There are three options:

 1. Record audio, video and screen sharing using phone keypad commands.

 Dial in as the host (call your dial-in number and enter the access code followed by pound or hash (#), then press star (*) and enter the host PIN when prompted).
 To start recording, press *9 and 1 to confirm.
 To stop and save the recording, press *9 again and 1 to confirm.

 2. Record audio, video and screen sharing sessions using Web Controls.